irrdnet/irrd/docs/admins/configuration.rst

 * ``sources.{name}.nrtm_access_list``: a reference to an access list in the configuration, where only IPs in the access list are permitted access to the NRTM stream for this particular source (``-g`` queries).
+  This same list is used to restrict access to :ref:`GraphQL journal queries <graphql-journal>`.
   |br| **Default**: not defined, all access denied.
   |br| **Change takes effect**: after SIGHUP, upon next request.
 * ``sources.{name}.strict_import_keycert_objects``: a setting used when